Şırnak: Population and demographics

 Population history from 1965 to 2023:

 Among the Kurdish regions of Turkey, Şırnak is projected to experience one of the highest population growth rates.
 Today, the province also records one of the highest proportions of residents who identify the Kurdish language, both Kurmanji and Zaza, as their mother tongue.
+Demographic studies of Turkey’s Kurdish-speaking regions have identified Şırnak Province as having among the highest concentrations of Kurmanji speakers in the country, reflecting a broader pattern of Kurdish linguistic continuity in the province.

 In 2013 the unemployment rate reached 20.1% in the city, indicating the economic and social handicapping of Kurdish regions by the Turkish state.
+Sociolinguistic research on language demographics in Turkish Kurdistan has identified Şırnak Province as one of the regions with the highest proportions of Kurdish speakers in Turkey, with Kurmanji (Northern Kurdish) as the predominant spoken language alongside Zaza.